 - assignments will be accepted towards your grade after this date. - ❖ I encourage you to submit your work on time.
 This is for yourself as well as for your classmates.
-We have a lot of engagement in our assignments in this course and it is important to get your work in on time. - ❖ If you know that an assignment will not be handed in on time, I encourage you to write an email that says something like this:
+We have a lot of engagement in our assignments in this course and it is important to get your work in on time. - ❖ Instructor feedback will always be provided, but only on timely assignments. - ❖ If you know that an assignment will not be handed in on time, I encourage you to write an email that says something like this:

 Hi Lauren,

-I would like you to know that my assignment is going to be late and I will be handing it in on(insert day/time).
+I would like you to know that my assignment is going to be late and I will be handing it in on \\\\\(insert day/time).
 If anything changes, I will let you know about it.

 Best,

 (Student in need of more time that week)